usnistgov/defrabb/README.md

 Any additional arguments provided will be passed directly to Snakemake.
 ```

+__For external users__ The default `output` and `release` directories in the `run_defrabb`
+script are configured specifically for internal use.
+The `output` directory can be provided as a command line argument.
+The  `release` directory is hard coded to copy files to the NIST-GAIB team NAS.
+You will need to modify the output directory path to a path that is appropriate for your setup.

 1. (For NIST internal run documentation) Fill out README with relevant run information - framework repo info - [milestone] tag (with some potential - hopefully minor-differences), who ran the framework and where/ how, justification / reasoning for analyses, JZ notes (what did we learn), use [defrabb run README template](https://docs.google.com/document/d/1yTXP-3OQxXfGl7kIyXWMTac-USMgiMNPhz10GXwBro0/edit?usp=sharing).
 1. (For NIST internal run documentation) Add run information to the [defrabb run log spreadsheet](https://docs.google.com/spreadsheets/d/183LuUat1VCJo2dL7fu0LFMOy8CBA5FTo4WyOVsx4U6o/edit?usp=sharing)